-In addition to these locations, the lake also impacts Reflection Holiday Park, which lies between the Lake and the Bay.
+In addition to these locations, the lake flooding also impacts Reflection Holiday Park, which lies between the Lake and the Bay.
 The site first becomes flood affected in the 2% AEP, although access remains open up to and including the 0.2% AEP event.
-In the PMF however, the full site in inundated, and access is lost.
+In the PMF however, the full site is inundated, and access is lost.

-Figure 6-9 Lake Curalo Flooding (with 1% AEP flooding)
+Figure 6-14 Lake Curalo Flooding and Long Section (with 1% AEP flooding)

-Figure 6-10 Lake Curalo Long Section
+Figure 6-15 Lake Curalo Long Section